CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

             .. tab:: Overriding a single resolution

                 To override a configuration at a specific resolution, you first need to identify which resolution you want to modify.
-By default, CARS uses the resolutions 16, 4, and 1.
+By default, CARS uses the resolutions 16, 4, and 1 :

+			- Resolution 16 corresponds to 16 times the original resolution (e.g., 16m if the original resolution is 1m).
+			- Resolution 4 corresponds to 4 times the original resolution (e.g., 4m if the original resolution is 1m).
+			- Resolution 1 corresponds to the original resolution (e.g., 1m).

-                Once you have chosen the resolution value, you can override the configuration by adding an entry to the `applications` dictionary with the key `resolution_{resolution_value}`.
+                Once you have chosen the resolution value, you can override the configuration by adding an entry to the `applications` dictionary with the key `resolution_{resolution_value}` with resolution value an integer.

                 The following example overrides the configuration for `application_name` at resolutions 4 and 1, using different parameters for each.
 Resolution 16 will retain its default configuration.